reflectoring/reflectoring.github.io/_posts/2019-02-21-spring-boot-test.md

 * `@AutoConfigureWebTestClient`: Adds `WebTestClient` to the test application context.
 It allows us test WebFlux server endpoints.
 * `@AutoConfigureTestDatabase`: Allows us to run test against a real database instead of the embedded one.
+* `@RestClientTest`: It comes handy when we want to test our `RestTemplate`s.
+It autoconfigures required components plus a `MockRestServiceServer` object which helps us mock responses for the requests coming from `RestTemplate`.
+* `@JsonTest`: Auto configures JSON Mappers and classes such as `JacksonTester` or `GsonTester`which allows us to verify whether our json serialization/deserialization is working properly or not.

 ### Setting Custom Configuration Properties